MicrosoftDocs/xamarin-docs/docs/tools/workbooks/sdk/integrations.md

 object [representations](~/tools/workbooks/sdk/representations.md).

 > [!NOTE]
-> Note: APIs which must be public but should not be surfaced via IntelliSense can be marked with the usual `[EditorBrowsable (EditorBrowsableState.Never)]` attribute.
+> APIs which must be public but should not be surfaced via IntelliSense can be marked with the usual `[EditorBrowsable (EditorBrowsableState.Never)]` attribute.